Ghost of Yōtei: Plot

-Finding Kiku safe, Atsu evacuates her to her family home.
-She tracks down the Spider, who reveals Jubei and Oyuki were captured by Saito.
-Following a duel that leads Atsu to spare the Spider, he offers to lead her to his father's castle, having been disowned by him as punishment for letting the Dragon die.
-Atsu rescues Jubei and Oyuki, but learns Saito is waiting for her at her family home.
-With Kiku as his hostage, Saito challenges Atsu to a duel.
-Together, Atsu and Jubei kill him, but Jubei is mortally wounded.
-Atsu promises to the dying Jubei that she will raise Kiku in his stead.
-Six months later, Atsu continues to raise Kiku with help from Oyuki, and has retired her identity as the "onryō" to live a life of peace.
+Finding Kiku safe at a nearby temple, Atsu evacuates her to her family home and begins to have doubts about her grudge when Kiku similarly becomes obsessed with revenge and lambasts her for abandoning Jubei and Oyuki to kill the Dragon, going to Hanbei for help.
+At Saito's clan cemetery, she tracks down the Spider, who reveals Jubei and Oyuki were captured by Saito, and tells her that he lost his infant sister after Atsu's father betrayed Saito.
+Following a duel that leads Atsu to spare the Spider, he offers to lead her to his father's castle, before leaving Ezo for the mainland.
+Atsu rescues Jubei and Oyuki and learns Saito is waiting for her at her family home with Kiku as his hostage.
+Together, Atsu and Jubei duel Saito, but Jubei is mortally wounded.
+Atsu manages to disarm Saito and pin him to her family ginkgo tree with both of their swords, and when he begs her to kill him, she leaves him to bleed out, promising to Jubei that she will raise Kiku in his stead before Jubei dies of his wounds; when Atsu sees Kiku as her younger self, she embraces her as they mourn Jubei's death.
+Having finally found closure and something to live for instead of revenge, she retires the onryō role to live a quiet, peaceful life as Kiku's guardian.